Nubwajohn/Project-Python/README.md

 The food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
 They want to analyze the data to get a fair idea about the demand of different restaurants which will help them in enhancing their customer experience.

+*Disclaimer: All datasets and reports do not represent any company, institution, or country, but just a dummy dataset for learning purposes.*

 ## Table of contents

 - [Project Overview](#project-overview)